Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Signal Model and Transceiver Structure

 For each beat frequency, the frequency characteristic of the group delay filter can be expressed by the Taylor series expansion of its phase response around $f_b$ as:

 Subsequently, multiplying the mixer output spectrum with the frequency characteristic of the filter gives:

-and, taking the inverse Fourier transform of the group delay filter output \eqref{group_out_frequ} gives:
+where for the last equality we incorporated $\mathrm{exp}\left(\frac{\pi {f_b}^2}{k}\right)$ into $\alpha_0$ as it is a constant phase term (does not depend on frequency $f$).
+Then, taking the inverse Fourier transform of the group delay filter output \eqref{group_out_frequ} gives:

-where $\otimes$ denotes the convolution operation and the constant phase term $\mathrm{exp}\left(\frac{\pi {f_b}^2}{k}\right)$ is incorporated into $\alpha_0$.
+where $\otimes$ denotes the convolution operation.
 Note that the delay $\tau_0$ is eliminated after the group delay filter for each coded beat signal.
-Moreover, the derived group delay filter has a quadratic frequency component within its phase response, and it applies different time delays to each frequency component.
-Consequently, the filter causes the so-called group delay dispersion effect shown as term $\frac{\pi}{k}(f-f_b)^2$, which leads to a non-linear shift in addition to its linear group delay.
+Moreover, the derived group delay filter has a quadratic frequency component within its phase response and applies different time delays to each frequency component.
+Consequently, the filter causes the so-called group delay dispersion effect shown as term $e^{j(\frac{\pi}{k}(f-f_b)^2)}$, which leads to a non-linear shift on the spectrum of the code signal.
+By substituting $\zeta=-j\frac{\pi}{k}$ and $f_1=f-f_b$, the dispersion effect can be written as: